Nepal Earthquake Summit

 Hood Museum of Art

 - 5:00-6:00pm, "Discussion with Photographers James Nachtwey and Kevin Bubriski."
-This public conversation will be hosted by the Hood Museum of Art.
-Kathy Hart, Senior Curator of Collections and Barbara C. and Harvey P. Hood 1918 Curator of Academic Programming, will moderate
+A public conversation moderated by Kathy Hart, Senior Curator of Collections and Barbara C. and Harvey P. Hood 1918 Curator of Academic Programming, the Hood Museum of Art.

 Film Screening and Q&A